dhavalsoneji/Test/README.md

             android:value="YOUR_SERVER_KEY" />
     ```

+3) Request id token:
-3) You can find value from google-services.json file<br>
+   You can find value from google-services.json file<br>
     a) Open google-services.json file -> client -> oauth_client -> client_id<br>
     b) Copy this client ID and hardcode this to below meta-data tag<br>